-Guma Trankilidat was built in 1980 through a direct, below-market interest rate loan provided by the USDA Rural Housing Service Section, 515 Rural Rental Housing Program.
-The Section 515 direct loan program [7 CFR Part 3560] provides financing to support the development of rental units in rural areas that need affordable housing for moderate-, low-, and very low-income households where this type of housing is unlikely available through other means.
+Guma Trankilidat was built in 1980 through a direct, below-market interest rate loan provided by the United States Department of Agriculture Rural Housing Service Section, 515 Rural Rental Housing Program.
+The Section 515 direct loan program 7 CFR Part 3560 provides financing to support the development of rental units in rural areas that need affordable housing for moderate-, low-, and very low-income households where this type of housing is unlikely available through other means.